 The Consolation Lakes Trail is one of the easier trails that starts at Moraine Lake, perfect for families or those who don’t like long hikes.

-It’s a 2.9-kilometer (1.8-mile) one-way trail that helps you escape the crowds of Moraine Lake.
-It takes you out to two stunning alpine lakes with the most epic mountain backdrops.
-The Consolation Lakes Trail is relatively flat and a pretty easy hike.
+It’s a 2.9-kilometer (1.8-mile) one-way trail that helps you escape the crowds of Moraine Lake, taking you out to two stunning alpine lakes with the most epic mountain backdrops.
+The terrain is also relatively flat, making it a pretty easy and enjoyable hike for all.

-After the first lake, there is a bit of a scramble over some rocks to get to the second.
+That being said, after the first lake, there is a bit of a scramble over some rocks to get to the second.
 If you’re not comfortable climbing the boulders, you can just visit the first lake.
 In my opinion, the first lake is more beautiful anyway.
-All up, it only takes just over two hours to hike the trail there and back.
+All the way up, it only takes just over two hours to hike the trail there and back.

-The trailhead begins at the Moraine Lake parking lot bathrooms.
+The trailhead begins at the Moraine Lake parking lot bathrooms (just remember you can’t actually park here!).
 From there, you’ll follow the path to the small wooden bridge and continue on until you reach a bear warning sign.
-Here, turn left, and you are on the trail!
+Here, turn left, and you are on the trail.

 Related Read: Consolation Lakes is one of the easiest hikes near Canmore – find out what the others are!